oToUC/helpdesk-node-angular/README.md

 https://hirokoymj-helpdesk.herokuapp.com/

 ### Front-End technologies
-- **Bootstrap 3** : a framework to build a responsive web page. this application is used "Sticky footer with navbar" template.
+- **Bootstrap 3** : a framework to build a responsive web page. this application is used "sticky footer with navbar" template.
 - **Angular.js**: JavaScript MVC framework.
 Helpdesk has a beautiful MVC architecture!!
 - **Sass**: This application is one custom SASS file called helpdesk-style.scss
 - **Grunt** : With Grunt, SASS file is compilied with CSS file.